Skip to Content

 Savoyard food specialities – Fondue, Raclette and Tartiflette

-If you’re undertaking hearty outdoor activities in the Alps, whether it be walking in summer or ski-ing in winter, you’ll be tempted by these Savoyard specialities that involve plenty of cheese and charcuterie.
+Are you undertaking hearty outdoor activities in the Alps?
+Whether it be walking in summer or ski-ing in winter, you’ll be tempted by these Savoyard specialities.
+These involve plenty of cheese and charcuterie.

 Cheese fondue at le Basilic, Les Houches